AlexErdei73/physics-engine/README.md

 when the body turns its direction of movement.
 The green v-shaped line is the speed.
 It goes down to zero and up when the body goes back to its original position.
 The turning point is when v=0.
-We see that the values, what we can read from the graph are in consistency with our calculation, although graph readings have limited accuracies.
+We see that the values, what we can read from the graph are in consistency with our calculation, although the graph readings have limited accuracies.

 15. Untick the **Graphs** checkbox then press **Reset** and **Start**
 16. Press **Stop** when the time is 0.611 roughly
-17. Tick **Results** checkbox and choose 2 for point index.
+17. Tick the **Results** checkbox and choose 2 for point index.
 The sliding point is red now, which means it's selected and we can see its numerical values.
-    Thepath length=0.9174, a=4.905 and v is nearly 0 in full agreement with our calculations.
-We can read y=2.4548.
+    The path length=0.9174, a=4.905 and v is nearly 0 in full agreement with our calculations.
+We can read y=2.4548.\

-/

 $$
 h=|\Delta y|=|y - y_0|